 Fortunately, century plants are relatively slow-growing.
 You likely will only need to repot the plant every other year or so.
 When it's time to replant, wear protective gear like gloves, a long-sleeved shirt, and pants to protect your skin from sharp spines.
 Replace the potting soil with a fresh mixture and choose a larger pot that will allow for the continued growth of your century plant.

 The century plant is not frost tolerant, so it must be brought indoors to survive winter weather outside of its growing zones.
 If you have cold but relatively dry winters, you can overwinter a mature agave plant by providing it with a measure of protection from the elements.
 Plant it in a location that is well-draining and sheltered from northern exposures.
 Another option is to situate the plant next to a large rock, which will radiate heat after the sun goes down.
 If overnight temperatures reach the lower limit of this plant’s tolerance, cover it with a cotton sheet for additional protection.

 How to Get Century Plants to Bloom

 The most challenging part of getting a century plant to bloom is waiting for it to happen.
-In most cases, it will take 20 to 30 years before the plant sends up a single branched stalk with blossoms, reaching 20 or more feet in height.
-Fertilized or rapidly maturing plants may blossom in as little as 10 years, but this is the exception rather than the rule.
+In most cases, it will take 20 to 30 years before the plant sends up a single branched stalk with blossoms, reaching 20 feet or more in height.
+Fertilized or rapidly maturing plants might blossom in as little as ten years, but this is the exception rather than the rule.
 These plants only bloom once in their lifecycle, after which the plant dies.

-After the century plant blooms, the leaves will collapse and the mother plant will die.
-However, since these plants are prolific producers of pups, a colony of offshoots will continue to thrive in the location.
+After the century plant blooms, the leaves will collapse and the parent plant will die.
+However, because these plants are prolific producers of pups, a colony of offshoots will continue to thrive in the location.